taliaa21/water_use_data/README.md

 # water_use_data
-Undergrad Research, California Water Use Data Analyses
+Undergrad Research, California Water Use Data Analysis

 Research Description: Examined supply & demand projections for normal and drought years for all California water utilities based on their UWMP.
 Results then indicated certain utilities whose UWMP are perhaps unviable.